-Detailed instructions will come with your new cart, including diagrams and instructions on how to place it for pick up.
-In the event that you put your cart in the wrong place, we will leave a note attached to your cart to help you place it properly for next time.
-As long as there is enough space around your cart for the truck’s robotic arm to lift and empty your cart, you should be fine.
+Please watch the video explaining how to use your cart.
+Alternatively, detailed instructions accompany your new cart, including diagrams and instructions on how to place it for pick up.
+In the event that you do not receive that instructional tag with your new cart, and/or you inadvertently put your cart in the wrong place, our service provider will leave a notice attached to your cart to help you place it properly for next time.
+As long as there is enough space around your cart for the truck’s robotic arm to lift and empty your cart, and the cart lid was properly closed, you should be fine.

 If I move, how will I know when my cart should go out?

 If you move, do not take your cart.
 Please leave it with the house – a new cart should be waiting for you at your next home.
+In the case of moving to a newly constructed home, you may request a cart when you set up your new utility account.
 You can use our interactive map to cross reference your home address with our collection zones.

 Are there other sizes of garbage carts available?